featbit/featbit-docs-practice/pages/optimize-release-process/combining-feature-flags-with-deployment-strategies-to-optimize-the-release-process-part-2.md

-# Combining Feature Flags with Deployment Strategies to Optimize the Release Process - Create a Release Plan
+# Combining Feature Flags with Deployment Strategies to Optimize the Release Process - Release Plan

 In the complex landscape of software development, a release plan serves as the guiding blueprint that navigates the journey from code creation to deployment.
 It encapsulates the strategic vision for delivering new features or updates and outlines the timeline, tasks, and dependencies involved in the process.
 Crucially, a release plan acts as a beacon, illuminating the path to successful project execution amidst the complexities of modern development environments.